macpio2186/FrontendMentor-challenges/qr-code-component-main/README.md

 ### Built with

 - Semantic HTML5 markup
-- CSS custom properties
 - Flexbox
 - BEM

 ### What I learned

 This is my first "solo" project.
 I've learned how to add a project to GitHub, how to make a live website.
-As for the code itself, I've learned what CSS custom properties are, how to apply BEM, and HTML5 semantics.
+As for the code itself, I've learned how to apply BEM, and HTML5 semantics.